github/licensed/README.md

 ## Usage

+See [getting started](./docs/getting_started.md) for guidance using Licensed as part of your developer workflow.

 ### Available commands

 See the [commands documentation](./docs/commands) for documentation on available commands, or run `licensed -h` to see all of the current available commands.